Award Descriptions & All-Star Rules

 (Staff and Players Vote)

 Our MVP Awards are hard-earned.
-Perhaps the most coveted of all our awards, the MVP, or Most Valuable Player, Award is given to the player or players who bring that “extra something” to their game.
+Perhaps the most coveted of all our awards, the MVP Award is given to the player or players who bring that “extra something” to their game.
 Usually awarded for outstanding skills performance, it can be awarded for other reasons as well.
-Sum up nearly all our awards and you get an MVP.
 To receive the MVP Award, you have to bring all you can to your performance and inspire others to win.
 You must be pursuant in your goals and encourage your teammates to follow you.

 Team Leader Award

-There are always players who show leadership skills.
-Sometimes these players may have great technical skills as well, but this award focuses primarily on the ability to create team spirit, cohesion and solid communication to keep their team together throughout the session.
-There is a lot of responsibility in keeping a team together and leading by example.
-Players that receive this award show their leadership qualities in wins and losses and in their attitude.
+There is a lot of responsibility in leading by example.
+Our team leaders often have great technical skills as well, but this award focuses primarily on the ability to create team spirit, cohesion and solid communication to keep their team together throughout the session.
+Players that receive this award show their leadership qualities in wins and losses and in their character.
 They remain strong, determined, positive and focused.
-This is perhaps the easiest award to give because in a sense it is the players themselves who show us who is leading and who is following.

 Most Improved Player